aantron/ocaml.org/data/planet/psellos/gamut-redivivus-ocaml-app-in-ios-simulator.md

   <p><a href="http://psellos.com/pub/gamut/gamut-sim-2.0.3.tgz">Gamut 2.0.3, OCaml app for iOS Simulator 8.2 (32 KB)</a></p>
 </blockquote>

-<p>Although the app doesn&rsquo;t do anything particularly impressive, I still
+<p>Although the app doesn’t do anything particularly impressive, I still
 find it mesmerizing and fun.
 But mostly it just shows how to get an OCaml app running in the iOS Simulator.</p>

 <p>Here are some insights I had while revitalizing the app:</p>

 <ul>
-<li><p>When calling OCaml from the Objective C world, don&rsquo;t pass expressions
+<li><p>When calling OCaml from the Objective C world, don’t pass expressions
 as parameters if they cause allocation in OCaml.
 I wrote about this in
 <a href="http://psellos.com/2015/01/2015.01.gc-disharmony-bis.html">Further OCaml GC Disharmony</a>.</p></li>
 <li><p>The geometry of an iOS app needs to be a lot more fluid than it used